 - 3.3 Faculty Labour/Management Committee - 3.3.1 Pursuant to Section 53 of the Labour Relations Code, the College and the Association agree to participate in regular Faculty Labour/Management Committee meetings.
 These meetings will attempt to resolve problems informally; clarify Collective Agreement language; and to work to find acceptable solutions to other matters mutually agreed to be in the domain of this Committee.
 The Committee's mandate does not include agreement to alter the terms and conditions of the Collective Agreement. - 3.3.2 The Faculty Association and Management shall each appoint three (3) members to this Committee.
-Faculty Association membership will consist of the President, at least one Vice President, and another member of the Association Executive.
-Management membership will consist of the HR Department Executive Director, one Dean, and an Executive member.
+Faculty Association membership will consist of three (3)Association members, one of which must be the President or VicePresident.
+Management membership will consist of the Executive Director, Human Resources and two (2) excluded academic leaders.